eeue56/stalk/README.md

 # stalk

 A whitespace-inspired Netlogo clone with functional features.
 Not designed to work nicely.
 If looking for a Netlogo-like turtle library, this is not the one you're after.
+Mainly used as a playground for trying techiniques for developing DSLs in Elm.

 # Background